 Where to go next?

-Check off more amazing places to visit in Europe, especially near Vienna, starting with Salzburg, offering baroque and medieval architecture, with the outstanding backdrop of the Eastern Alps.
+Check off more amazing places to visit in Europe, especially near Vienna, starting with the things to do in Salzburg, offering baroque and medieval architecture, with the outstanding backdrop of the Eastern Alps.
 Tour the home of Mozart, and take a Sound of Music tour while you’re there.

 Prague is only a short plane ride away and features a picturesque Old Town with a mix of Art Nouveau and Cubist architecture, as well as a unique “beer bath” you can’t find anywhere else.
-Attend a classical concert, performed by some of the best Czech composers.
+Attend a classical concert, performed by some of the best Czech composers and visit castles, and there are plenty of other things to do in Prague that are culturally enriching.

 Explore the wonders in Budapest, crossing the Danube River to explore Buda and Pest as well as witness the changing of the guards at the Parliament.
-Discover different areas and their street art on a street art tour.
+Among the fun things to do in Budapest, discover different areas and their street art on a street art tour

-Book a Multi-Day trip to keep exploring a bit more outside the city center of Vienna to iconic must-see places including climbing the “Sky Ladder” – Salzkammergut.
+Book a multi-day trip from Vienna to keep exploring a bit more outside the city center to iconic must-see places including climbing the “Sky Ladder” – Salzkammergut.

 Final thoughts